abdullahsaif/daily-activity/README.md

 Updated from web - Octobor 02 Updated from web - Octobor 02 Updated from web - Octobor 02 Updated from web - Octobor 02 Updated from web - Octobor 02 Updated from web - Octobor 02
 Updated from web - Octobor 03 Updated from web - Octobor 03 Updated from web - Octobor 03 Updated from web - Octobor 03 Updated from web - Octobor 03 Updated from web - Octobor 03
 Updated from web - Octobor 04 Updated from web - Octobor 04 Updated from web - Octobor 04 Updated from web - Octobor 04 Updated from web - Octobor 04 Updated from web - Octobor 04
-Updated from web - Octobor 05 Updated from web - Octobor 05 Updated from web - Octobor 05
+Updated from web - Octobor 05 Updated from web - Octobor 05 Updated from web - Octobor 05 Updated from web - Octobor 05